PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 identity after function-name normalization, and repeat focused, branch, optional-boundary, and one strictly sequential zero-SWAP artifact control.
 Do not create a pull request.

+## QLinear Concat/Conv ownership extraction: completed state

+The corrected 612-line QLinear Concat/Conv propagation owner now resides in `onnx2tf/tflite_builder/passes/qlinear_concat_conv_compat.py`.
+The lowerer imports it under a private pass alias and retains a two-line compatibility wrapper.
+Its single syntactic call in the ordered QLinear/Mean/Concat recovery sequence and both runtime boundaries are unchanged.
+This move is mechanical;
+it does not generalize the semantics or claim positive production ownership.

+The old and new owner bodies are both 612 lines and have identical normalized ASTs after changing only the function name.
+The focused suite executes the module owner and lowerer wrapper on deep copies and confirms identical return statistics and complete ModelIR fingerprints.
+Architecture tests require the wrapper to dispatch exactly once, keep the one production call, preserve the public-output guard before required-output validation and the first mutation, and prevent the owner module from importing the lowerer.
+Removing the lowerer's now-unused `_invert_perm` import leaves its whole-file Ruff result at exactly the same eight pre-existing findings.

+Validation completed as follows:

+- normalized old/new owner AST comparison: exact;
+- focused owner/wrapper and architecture selector:
+  `20 passed, 246 deselected in 0.61s`;
+- changed-file branch regression: `591 passed in 23.37s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.27s`;
+- targeted Ruff, Python compilation, whitespace, and diff checks: passed.

+YuNet INT8 was run strictly sequentially at corrected checkpoint `e2ccb4ac` and after the extraction.
+Both runs passed `-cotof` with `max_abs=0`, zero process- tree SWAP, and durations of 6.389 and 5.279 seconds.
+Internal pass metrics are exact.
+Float32/float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated-schema artifacts are byte-identical; the three JSON differences contain output-directory or temporary-file paths only.

+Changed files are the new focused owner, the lowerer import/wrapper and unused- import cleanup, the focused owner/wrapper comparison, the architecture ownership/source-order checks, and three branch documents.
+Public API, CLI, successful behavior/statistics, artifacts, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, inventory the next raw helper in actual production source order and characterize its positive, rejection, ownership, and call-boundary behavior before editing it.
+Keep validation minimal and strictly sequential, do not run a broad corpus sweep, and do not create a pull request.